kjosib/sophie/docs/goals.rst

 6. Turtle graphics.
 7. A modular import system, probably with explicit exports.
 8. Strong type-inference so run-time troubles are few and far between.
 9. Event-driven concurrency over a sensible (maybe pluggable?) process-model.
+(Probably actors, as in Erlang.)
 10. Other nice things to have.

 When all is said and done, I'd like Sophie to be a viable alternative for learning (or deepening one's grasp of) comp-sci.